bigdreamsweb3/bigdreamsweb3/README.md

 - 📦 **NPM:** https://www.npmjs.com/package/@dbrix/core

 ### **@bigdreamsweb3/wordbin**
-A deterministic, reversible word-to-binary encoder/decoder that compresses short human-readable phrases into tiny, predictable binary payloads.
+Deterministic reversible word-to-binary encoding that compresses short human phrases into compact binary payloads.
+Useful for blockchain storage, QR payloads, URLs, IoT systems, and other space-constrained environments.

+WordBin can also encode keywords or tags into compact URL-safe slugs.
+For example, blog tags or search keywords can be encoded into a Base58 payload and used directly as a URL parameter.
+When the link is opened, the payload can be decoded back into the original keywords, enabling lightweight routing and navigation without exposing the raw text.

 - 📦 **NPM:** https://www.npmjs.com/package/@bigdreamsweb3/wordbin